Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 All the other furnishings of creation followed this statement.

-The Holy of Holies and The Ark of the Covenant
+The Holy of Holies and The Ark

 And you shall hang the veil from the clasps.
 Then you shall bring the ark of the Testimony in there, behind the veil.
 The veil shall be a divider for you between the holy place and the Most Holy (Holy of Holies)

 Two verses surrounding the Ark's construction instructions reveal God's primary purpose for this particular space and Tabernacle altogether.